dfilion/gannotate/README.md

 # gannotate

-`gannotate` is a command line tool for sending Granafa annotations to InfluxDB for storage.
+`gannotate` is a command line tool for sending Granafa style annotations to InfluxDB for storage.

 ## Usage Summary